joedolson/wp-accessibility/src/readme.txt

 * Add skip links with user-defined targets.
 (Customizable targets and appearance.)
 * Add language and text direction attributes to your HTML attribute
 * Add an outline to the keyboard focus state for focusable elements.
-* Add a toolbar toggling between high contrast, large print, and desaturated (grayscale) views of your theme.
 * Add a long description to images.
 Use the image's "Description" field to add long descriptions.
 * Enforcement for alt attributes on images.
 * Easily identify images without alt attributes in the Media Library